Ninjago: March of the Oni: Plot

 After Lloyd and Garmadon return, the ninja fly to the Monastery of Spinjitzu so that Kai can reforge the Golden Weapons, believing that this can stop the Oni.
 When the Oni attack the monastery, a battle takes place outside the walls.
 During the battle, the ninja are slowly overwhelmed by the growing Oni horde, but Cole arrives in the Earth Driller and the ninja realise that he has survived.
 Jay then asks Nya to be his "Yang," and Nya happily accepts, without hesitation.
 When all hope seems lost, the ninja, Wu and Garmadon join forces and use Spinjitzu to make the Tornado of Creation, which results in the Oni's destruction.
-After the battle, Lloyd experiences a vision where he meets the First Spinjitzu Master, who thanks him for saving Ninjago.
+After the battle, Lloyd experiences a vision where he meets the First Spinjitzu Master, his paternal grandfather, who thanks him for saving Ninjago.
 Garmadon leaves for parts unknown as the ninja celebrate their victory and shared history by placing their handprints on the wall mural of the Monastery of Spinjitzu.